SteveGilham/Gendarme/README.md

 ## Build process from trunk as per `appveyor.yml`

-* Assumes latest NuGet (5.4.0) and VS2013 build environment
+Assumes VS2019 build environment

-NuGet restore .\packages.config -PackagesDirectory .\packages
-powershell .\set-version.ps1
-msbuild .\gendarme\gendarme-win.sln /p:Configuration=Release
-NuGet pack altcode.gendarme.nuspec
+* dotnet tool restore
+* dotnet fake run .\Build\setup.fsx
+* dotnet fake run .\Build\build.fsx

-* the `msbuild` stage can be done in Visual Studio with the Debug configuration to run the unit tests
+The `build` stage can be done in Visual Studio with the Debug configuration to run the unit tests

 ## Features
 * Can load .net core assemblies